19 Eco Friendly And Zero Waste School Supplies

-New stationery and school supplies has always been an exciting time for most kids (and many adults!).
+New stationery and school supplies has always been an exciting time for most kids (and many adults too!).
 Writing this article brings back memories of fresh stationery and the joys of organizing and reorganizing pens, pencils, rulers, notebooks…Or maybe we were just nerds.

-To help, here are a few strategies for sustainable, low or zero waste school stationery and supplies:
+To help, here are a few strategies for sustainable, low or zero waste school supplies and stationery:

 - Use what you already have.
 Scrounge up loose pens and forgotten notebooks (they’re usually full of mostly blank pages!)